Eastern Alps: Industry in Carinthia

+I.T. and technology in Trento

+Trento is known for its university, technology and I.T. industries.

 Transport

 Rail

 The Brenner Railway, which opened in 1867, and the Lower Inn Valley Railway form part of the important trans-Alpine European railway axis known as the Berlin-Palermo railway axis.

 The completion of the final portion of the FO railway occurred in 1926.
 It thus opened up the Cantons of Valais and Graubünden to further tourist development.
 This led to the introduction of Kurswagen (through coaches) between Brig and Chur, and between Brig and St. Moritz.

 Road

 The Brenner Pass and the Katschberg Pass were historic passages through parts of the Alpes.

 The Tauern Autobahn (A 10) is an autobahn (motorway) in Austria running from Salzburg to Villach in Carinthia via the Tauern mountain range It opened in 1975 and was completed in 1988.

 The Grossglockner High Alpine Road (in German Großglockner-Hochalpenstraße) is the highest surfaced mountain pass road in Austria runs from Bruck in the state of Salzburg with Heiligenblut in the state of Carinthia via the Fuscher Törl and Hochtor Pass at 2504 m.
 It is named after the Grossglockner, Austria's highest mountain and was built as both a scenic route and a toll.
 It opened in 1935.

 The Austrian states of Tirol and Vorarlberg are also connected by a pass road called the Silvretta Hochalpenstraße (at a height of 2032m).